In order for Analytics to display details about keywords and costs from your linked Google Ads account, you must do one

 You need to use auto-tagging for non-Analytics purposes

-If you need to (1) turn on auto-tagging in your Google Ads account for purposes other than Analytics tracking and (2) wish to use manual tagging for Analytics, then you must enable the auto-tagging override setting to avoid data discrepancies:
+If you need to (1) turn on auto-tagging in your Google Ads account for purposes other than Analytics tracking and (2) you want to use manual tagging for Analytics, then you must enable the auto-tagging override setting to avoid data discrepancies:

 - Sign in to your Analytics account.

 - Click Admin and navigate to the relevant property.

 - In the PROPERTY column, click Property Settings.